f-t-s/al-folio/_projects/icr.markdown

 </div>
 <div class="col three caption">
   Both generator (top) and discriminator (bottom) are given by tiny neural networks (left).
-  Every point in the right plot represents a distribution of images.
-The last layer of the generator is designed such that it can only output values inside the set S, which does not include the target disctribution.
+  Every point in the right plot is thought to represent a distribution of images parameterized by <script type="math/tex"> \theta_1 </script> and <script type="math/tex"> \theta_2 </script>.
+The last layer of the generator is designed such that it can only output values inside the set <script type="math/tex"> \mathcal{S} </script>, which does not include the target distribution.
 </div>

-It's hard to say how the perceptual distance of even such a simple network would look like.
+It is hard to say how the perceptual distance of even such a simple network would look like.
 Therefore, we will model it explicitly by multiplying the discriminator input with a diagonal matrix $$\eta$$ before feeding them to the network.
 We still can not characterize the perceptual distance exactly, but by changing the value of $$\eta$$ we have some control over it.
 If for instance we choose $$\eta_{11} \gg \eta_{22}$$, then the first component of the input images will lead to larger gradients.